ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 ### Terminology
 {: .no_toc}
 In UBC terminology [(Information Technology Standard U1)](https://cio.ubc.ca/information-security-standards/U1), sensitive data is classified as medium risk, high risk, or very high risk.
-For the purposes of this workshop, however, we will use the term “sensitive data” to align with the terminology in Sensitive Data: Practical and Theoretical Considerations (Rod & Thompson, 2023).
+For the purposes of this workshop, however, we will use the term “sensitive data” to align with the terminology in Sensitive Data: Practical and Theoretical Considerations [(Rod & Thompson, 2023, pp. 251-273)](https://ecampusontario.pressbooks.pub/canadardm/chapter/sensitive-data-practical-and-theoretical-considerations/).
 In this context, these terms will be treated as equivalent.
 {: .note}

 Looking for a cheat sheet?
-Check out our one-pager (TBD) {: .note}
+Check out our one-pager (ONE-PAGER IN PROGRESS) {: .note}

 <details open markdown="block">